 What does a split air conditioner cost?

-There are many variables to take into account in terms of the cost of a split-system air conditioner.
+There are many variables to take into account in terms of the split air conditioner cost.
 Below, the pricing table can give you a better idea.
 Keep in mind that the table is for supply only.
 Installation costs are separate.

 You might also want to consider the cost of running the split-system AC unit: approximately $0.20 to $0.40 per hour.
 In contrast, a ducted whole house unit will cost far more at $2.50 to $4.00 per hour.
 The total cost of running the unit will depend on the cost of electricity in your area, the efficiency of your system, and the number and size of rooms to be heated or cooled.

-What is the cost of a split air conditioner installation?
+What is split air conditioner cost in terms of installation?